How to invest during retirement to protect your pension pot

 With your risk appetite assessed and marked as low, medium or high, you can now build your investment portfolio.

-As mentioned, there are lots of options to consider, from offshore investments to ethical investments and alternative investments like physical objects (wine, antiques etc.).
+Alternative investments (Medium to high risk): They are an optional extra and are more suited to experienced investors.
+They include offshore investments and alternative investments such as physical objects (wine, antiques, etc.).
 What you choose depends on your goals and risk limits.

 Seeing a financial adviser is crucial if you plan to invest retirement income.